A slice of Parmigiano cheese

 A couple spelling pointers:

-• Just like in the indicative, when you conjugate verbs with a hard “g” or “c” before the ending, like pagare(to pay) and cercare(to look for), you'll need to add an h before the ending to keep the hard sound in front of the i.
+• Just like in the indicative, when you verbs with a hard “g” or “c” before the ending, like pagare(to pay) and cercare(to look for), you'll need to add an h before the ending to keep the hard sound in front of the i.

 …che io paghi